jessegeens/jessegeens.github.io/content/resume/index.en.md

 - Won the SST Pitch Competion, participated in the university’s KICK Incubator and presented at our local tech conference: [and&](https://andleuven.com)

+10/2022-12/2022
+:   **DevSecOps Engineer (J-1 Intern)** [OMP](https://omp.com)
+--: Atlanta
+- Developed build pipelines that make OMP's software more resilient using Azure DevOps and Powershell
+- Created reliable distributed system deployments using Terraform, Ansible, Kubernetes, and a number of other technologies.

 11/2020-04/2021
 :   **Linux Development Intern** [VersaSense](https://versasense.com)